-Keeping fish in an aquarium can be fun, and it is one of the most popular hobbies among pet keepers around the world.
-Sadly, the truth is that average fish only live for 3 weeks after sold from the shops.
+Keeping fish in an aquarium is fun, and it is one of the most popular hobbies among pet keepers around the world.
+Sadly, the truth is that on the average fish only live for three weeks after leaving the shops.
 What can cause the fish die so quickly?

-In at least over 90% cases, fish die early because of the following common beginners’ mistakes:
+In at least over 90% cases, fish die early because of the following beginners’ mistakes:

-2. Shock from sudden change in water temperature, and/or water chemistry (or no heater at all for tropical fish).
+2. The shock from sudden change in water temperature, and/or water chemistry (or no heater at all for tropical fish).

 3. Ammonia and/or nitrite poisoning. (or no aquarium filter at all)